Five Ways To Practice Mindfulness

 Whenever I am walking anywhere on my own I use this time to be mindful of my surroundings.
 I look around me at everything in the environment – the trees, flowers, cars etc. I think about what I see, what I hear and just take the time to really enjoy and be in the present moment.

-I hope you’ve found this useful and you enjoy your mindfulness journey like I have mine.
+I hope you’ve found this useful learning ways to practice mindfulness and you enjoy your mindfulness journey like I have mine.
 Please feel free to share yours in the comments.